Skip to main content

 Facilities

-The CTRC is available for research studies 24/7.
-The Clinical Research Unit occupies 6,800 square feet on Farnsworth 6 at Tufts Medical Center and includes:
+The CTRC is available to support research studies.
+The Clinical Research Unit is located in North Building, 6th floor at Tufts Medical Center and includes:

 • Waiting area for research participants